All the teletext stuff I could find compiled into one large, but very handy categorised list. Happy telly-texting.

 Teletext festivals/projects

-- The International Teletext Art Festival has been running since 2012, and has broadcast on services in countries such as Germany, Austria, Switzerland and Finland.
+- The International Teletext Art Festival (Inactive since 2015) has been running since 2012, and has broadcast on services in countries such as Germany, Austria, Switzerland and Finland.

 - The 2006 VBI Microtel project was a service broadcast on Dutch teletext for the 35th International Film Festival in Rotterdam.
 During its all-too-brief lifespan, it exhibited numerous artists’ teletext designs.